AVGP/50linesofcode/post-raw/2017-03-06-cors-a-guided-tour.md

   })
 ```

-But again this won't work.
+But again this won't work in the browser.
 That is great news, actually.

 Imagine any website could make authenticated requests - the request will be made but won't send the actual cookie and the response is inaccessible.